vmunich/ARK-Laravel/README.md

 ## Documentation

 There are other classes in this package that are not documented here.
-This is because the package is a Laravel wrapper of [the Lark-PHP-Client package](https://github.com/faustbrian/Lark-PHP-Client).
+This is because the package is a Laravel wrapper of [the Ark-PHP-Client package](https://github.com/faustbrian/Ark-PHP-Client).

 ## Testing